 2. The Material

 Quilt covers are made of all sorts of different materials, including cotton and cotton blends, flannel, synthetic materials and even luxurious silk.
 And while the prices will differ, so too will the materials' characteristics, including how easy they are to clean.
 Thicker quilt cover sets, meanwhile, will add to the heat insulation of the quilt or doona for winter, so you may want to try something lighter for summer.
 You might also want to stay away from delicate fabrics like silk or satin if you have pets who are allowed to sleep on the bed.
-If you do like to have your pets on the bed, one of the best products to use is Canningvale's Vintage Softwash Collection, as it's yarn dyed melange design hides little scuff marks that tiny claws can make on the duvet covers.
-It's also important to bear your skin type in mind, if you have sensitive skin, opt for a breathable natural fibre, like bamboo or cotton, over microfibre.
-All of Canningvale's current quilt cover sets are made from natural fibre, and are either 100% Cotton or a Linen / Cotton blend.
+If you do like to have your pets on the bed, one of the best products to use is vintage quilt sets, as it's yarn dyed melange design hides little scuff marks that tiny claws can make on the duvet covers.
+It's also important to bear your skin type in mind, if you have sensitive skin, opt for a breathable natural fibre, like bamboo or cotton, over microfiber.
+Canningvale offers a wide range of quilt cover sets made from natural fibres which are either 100% Cotton or a Linen/Cotton blend.

 3. The Thread Count